dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 >
 > In addition, compiled bindings in XAML are currently unsupported on multi-bindings.

-::: moniker-end

-By default, .NET MAUI doesn't produce build warnings for bindings that don't use compiled bindings, unless you've enabled NativeAOT for your app.
+By default, .NET MAUI doesn't produce build warnings for XAML bindings that don't use compiled bindings.
 However, you can opt into compiled bindings warnings being produced by setting the `$(MauiStrictXamlCompilation)` build property to `true` in your app's project file (*.csproj):

 ```xml
 <MauiStrictXamlCompilation>true</MauiStrictXamlCompilation>
 ```

+::: moniker-end

+::: moniker range=">=net-maui-9.0"

+By default, .NET MAUI produces build warnings for XAML bindings that don't use compiled bindings.

+::: moniker-end

+For more information about XAML compiled bindings warnings, see [XAML compiled bindings warnings](#xaml-compiled-bindings-warnings).

 ### Use compiled bindings in XAML